How Many Different Types of SSL Certificates in the SSL Market

 Extended Validated (EV) SSL Certificate

-EV SSL Certificate is the most recommended SSL type as it displays green address bar along with the business name in URL which indicates the legitimacy of the business and ensures the users that the information being shared by them is not accessible by others.
-It delivers robust encryption up to 256-bit which boosts user’s trust and confidence in the website.
+EV SSL Certificate is the most recommended SSL type as it displays the business name in URL which indicates the legitimacy of the business and ensures the users that the information being shared by them is not accessible by others.
+It delivers robust encryption up to 256-bit, which boosts the user’s trust and confidence in the website.

 To issues an EV SSL certificate, the issuer need to submit important business documents as per the certificate authority’s requirement.
 It takes up to 10 days to issue an EV SSL Certificate.
 Read our EV SSL certificate document requirement guideline for more information.